OReyesMatte/OReyesMatte/README.md

-I'm a PhD student that enjoys both wetlab (molecular biology, microbiology, microscopy) and drylab (biostatistics, image analysis, data representation) approaches to carry on my work.
-At the moment I would say I'm 30-70 in this relation.
+🔬 I'm a PhD student that enjoys both wetlab (molecular biology, microbiology, microscopy) and drylab (biostatistics, image analysis, data representation) approaches to carry on my work.
+My current passion and main interest is bio-image analysis, specially from microscopy

 👨‍💻 I'm mostly a "software user", using multiple tools to extract as much quantitative information as I can from different types of data from different sources.
 The main types of data I use are microscopy images and genomic data sequences 🔬🧬.
 Eventually I hope to move more towards the development end of software research